 In 1674, following many financial difficulties, the Angennes family sold it to a woman who was to become its most famous owner: Françoise d'Aubigné, who gained the title of Madame de Maintenon.

-A wise woman, she made the most of the benefits from her royal relationship and both expanded and made some adjustments to the castle.
+She was a wise woman, and made the most of the benefits from her royal relationship and both expanded and made some adjustments to the castle.
 As she didn’t have children, she decided to make her niece Françoise Amable, her brother’s daughter, her sole beneficiary.
 She facilitated a high-profile wedding for the young girl with Adrien Maurice de Noailles and gave them the whole estate in dowry.

 The Noailles family

 The couple’s descendants continued to develop the castle, particularly in the 19th century, where Paul de Noailles decided to modernise the castle by undertaking restorative works.
 With his wife Alicia de Mortemart Rochechouart, a descendant of Madame de Montespan’s brother, he entrusted the work to Henri Parent while he refurnished the castle.
 The library is also classified as a historical monument.
 He was one of the first people to write a biography about Madame de Maintenon.